-- 🗆 Lawn chair
+☐ Folding lawn chair

-- □ Bug spray
+☐ Bug spray

-- □ Sunscreen
+☐ Sunscreen

-- □ Air freshener
+☐ Air freshener

-- □ Small cooler (we have ice available in the Dining Hall)
+☐ Small cooler (we have ice available in the Dining Hall)

-- 🗆 Hats
+□ Hats

-- □ Sunglasses
+☐ Sunglasses

-- Book to read
+☐ Book to read

-- □ Flip flops for the shower
+☐ Flip flops for the shower

-- Alarm clock (Your cell phone may not work if it doesn't get a signal for a week)
+☐ Alarm clock

-- Electronic device cords and wall adapter (for computer, iPod, iPad, Kindle, cell phone, etc.)
+☐ Electronic device cords and wall adapter (for computer, iPod, iPad, Kindle, cell phone, etc.)

-- □ Batteries
+□ Batteries

-- Disposable camera

-- □ Flashlight
+□ Flashlight

-- □ Pre-paid phone card (We provide them to the County Leaders and Lead Agent)

-- Personal fan
+□ Personal fan

-- □ Extension cord
+□ Extension cord

-- □ Small lamp
+☐ Clip on book reading light

-- □ Small folding TV tray table to serve as a bedside table
+☐ Small folding TV tray table to serve as a bedside table

-- □ Writing pen or Sharpie
+☐ Writing pen or Sharpie

-- □ Variety of shoes and sandals
+☐ Variety of shoes and sandals

-- □ Extra towels
+□ Extra towels

-- □ Soft drinks (only caffeine-free drinks are sold in the vending machine at Wahsega)
+$\square$ Soft drinks (only caffeine-free drinks are sold in the vending machine at Wahsega, the canteen offers

-- □ Snacks
+caffeinated Coke and Diet Coke)

+☐ Snacks (not allowed in cabin, they will attract mice and ants, but can be kept in Pavilion 4)

-- Beach towels
+□ Beach towels

-- □ Cash or checks for souvenirs, snacks and drinks.
+☐ Cash or checks for souvenirs, snacks and drinks.
 (We aren't set up to take credit cards.)